plebbyd/plugin-motion-analysis/ecr-meta/ecr-science-description.md

    '-skip-second': Seconds to skip before recording (default = 3)
    '-sampling-interval': Inferencing interval for sampling results (default = -1, no interval)

+# Ontology:
+The code publishes measurements with toptic ‘env.flow.detection’.
+Value for a topic indicates if there is water (1, True) or not (0, False).

 # Reference
 [1] Timo Ojala, Matti Pietikainen, and Topi Maenpaa.
 "Multiresolution gray-scale and rotation invariant texture classification with local binary patterns."
 IEEE Transactions on pattern analysis and machine intelligence 24, no. 7 (2002): 971-987.
 [2] Qian, Xueming, Xian-Sheng Hua, Ping Chen, and Liangjun Ke.
 "PLBP: An effective local binary patterns texture descriptor with pyramid representation."
 Pattern Recognition 44, no. 10-11 (2011): 2502-2515.